fliphess/json2mqtt/README.md

 Timers are http requests that are executed a defined amount of times or keep running periodically, that are running concurrently and send the defined data to MQTT

-all data that should be send to the broker can be defined in a schema, which is a json definition that is used to pick all the required fields from the returned json api.
+all data that should be sent to the broker can be defined in a schema, which is a json definition that is used to pick all the required fields from the returned json api.

-All json files that match the jsonschema definition in the schemas directory that is defined in the config file are loaded at startup unless explicitly disabled setting `"enabled": false` in the schema definition.
+All json files that match the jsonschema definition in the `schemas` directory that is defined in the config file are loaded at start-up unless explicitly disabled setting `"enabled": false` in the schema definition.

 ## Schemas

 ### Introduction

-There are some predefined json schemas that can be loaded from the schemas directory in this repository or over MQTT that can be used to poll a rooted Toon.
+There are some predefined json schemas that can be loaded from the `schemas` directory in this repository or over MQTT that can be used to poll a rooted Toon.

 Additionally, you can write your own schemas and feed them